priyankapriyadarshini50/filler-a-test-v1/README.md

 - created a patter which would match with the "card expiration date" in day month and year format
 - matched data kept in array , as per the requirement
 - to get the array, run command > node server.js
-- to run the test, run command > npm test
+- to run the test, run command > npm run test